MicrosoftDocs/windows-dev-docs/terminal/command-palette.md

 > [!IMPORTANT]
 > This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/).

 The command palette lets you see which actions you can run inside Windows Terminal.
+More information on how actions are defined can be found on the [Actions page](./customize-settings/actions.md).

 ## Invoking the command palette

-You can invoke the command palette by typing `ctrl+shift+p`.
+You can invoke the command palette by typing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>.
 This can be customized by adding the `commandPalette` command to your key bindings.

 ```json
 { "command": "commandPalette", "keys": "ctrl+shift+p" }